 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
-It may involve
+It may involve:

-- communicating to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - seeing or hearing the ill-treatment of another, such as in situations of domestic abuse - serious bullying (including online bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet)
+- communicating to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - age or developmentally inappropriate expectations being imposed on children these may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - seeing or hearing the ill-treatment of another - serious bullying (including online bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet)

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve
+Activities may involve: